 27.9.3.4 SR_PPDU transmission requirements

 An HE STA that identifies an SRP Opportunity shall not transmit a PPDU during the SRP Opportunity that elicits a response transmission from a STA from which it has not received an HE Capabilities element with the SR Responder field equal to 1.
-An HE STA that identifies an SRP Opportunity and transmits a PPDU that elicits a response transmission during that SRP Opportunity shall include an A-control field with the SR_PPDU Indication subfield value set to 1 in each MPDU of the PPDU that it transmits that contains an A-control field. (#5873)
+An HE STA that identifies an SRP Opportunity shall not transmit an MPDU that elicits a response transmission during that SRP Opportunity that does not include an A-control field with the SR_PPDU Indication subfield value set to 1. (#5873)

 TGax Editor: In TGa D1.2, insert the following text at the end of subclause 27.9.2.1 General as shown: